petercorke/simple-threads-coder/README.md

 ## An example

 Consider this example with one main function and three additional threads.
+You can find this in `examples/threads`.

 `user.m`
 ```matlab